-If your loved one died as a result of someone else’s negligent or wrongful actions, Saeedian Law Group can help.
+If your loved one in Los Angeles died as a result of someone else’s negligent or wrongful actions, Saeedian Law Group can help.
 Our wrongful death attorneys understand what you are going through; our firm is here to guide you through the legal process and handle every aspect of your claim so that you can focus on healing and spending time with your loved ones.

-Reach out to Saeedian Law Group today for a free consultation with attorney Michael Saeedian.
+Contact Saeedian Law Group today for a free consultation with attorney Michael Saeedian.
 Please call (310) 288-3000 or send us a message.

 What Is a Wrongful Death Claim?

 Wrongful death claims are civil lawsuits that surviving family members file to hold a negligent party accountable for their loved one’s death.
 These claims differ from other personal injury lawsuits as the damages are based on the survivor’s losses, not those of the deceased.

 Compensation for the deceased’s damages before they passed away is covered under a survival action, which is often filed along with a wrongful death lawsuit.

 Another important aspect of a wrongful death claim is that it’s not a criminal act.
 Criminal charges are filed by the state or federal government and involve some type of punishment, including fines or restitution.
 The criminal case has no bearing on your ability to bring a civil lawsuit for financial compensation.

 The loss of a family member or loved one is an incredibly difficult thing to endure.
 Unfortunately, surviving family members are often left to deal with not only the immense emotional consequences of such a loss but myriad financial burdens, as well, due to the high cost of living in Los Angeles.